bchen-8/Project-Paratoxic/README.md

 # Project - Paratoxic
 -------
-A ten minute animated visual novel demo.
-Supports reading text off of a text file and into dialogue bubbles, and running commands within a text file to manipulate the playing field (moving characters, playing visual effects and sound effects, applyng camera shake, etc.).
+A ten minute animated visual novel demo running on Unity 2018.4.14f1 which supports reading text off of a text file and into dialogue bubbles, and running commands within a text file to manipulate the playing field (moving characters, playing visual effects and sound effects, applyng camera shake, etc.).

 Chen - Base Visual Novel Engine
 Maren McLean, SJCRPV - Phone Dialogue system, most of the demo specific features